wavemotion-dave/NINTV-DS/README.md

 Credits :
 ---------
-BLISS - Intellivision Emulator.
+* BLISS - Intellivision Emulator.
 Originally developed by Kyle Davis.
 Contributions by Jesse Litton, Mike Dunston, Joseph Zbiciak.
+* Most of the cheats are provided by the excellent work found at: http://www.midnightblueinternational.com/romhacks.php
+* Thanks to Michael Hayes for allowing the inclusion into NINTV-DS
+* Thanks to Stephen-J for help with many custom overlays.
-Most of the cheats are provided by the excellent work found at: http://www.midnightblueinternational.com/romhacks.php Thanks to Michael Hayes for allowing the inclusion into NINTV-DS And special thanks to Joseph Zbiciak (jzintv fame) for detailed descriptions of all the ins and outs of Intellivision hardware so that better emulation is possible!
+* Thanks to ts-x for help with the Intellivision manuals.
+* And special thanks to Joseph Zbiciak (jzintv fame) for detailed descriptions of all the ins and outs of Intellivision hardware so that better emulation is possible!

 --------------------------------------------------------------------------------